NSO-developer/nso-gitbook/development/concepts/cdb-and-yang.md

 ---
-description: Learn how NSO keeps record of its managed devices using CDB.
+description: Learn how NSO keeps a record of its managed devices using CDB.
 ---

 # CDB and YANG